dudareolon/CS260_Assignment_07/README.md

 Complexity Analysis:

-Now the question arises if Array was already there, what was the need for a new data structure!
-The answer to this is in the word “efficiency“.
 Though storing in Array takes O(1) time, searching in it takes at least O(log n) time.
 This time appears to be small, but for a large data set, it can cause a lot of problems and this, in turn, makes the Array data structure inefficient.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Requirements:

+- Hashtable that resolves collisions by simply overwriting the old value with the new value:

+- Describe the way that you decide on hashing a value:

+- An insert function that places the value at the appropriate location based on its hash value:

+- A contains function that returns whether the value is already in the hashtable:

+- Smarter hashtable (double hashing or chaining) including at least the same functions as the simple hashtable: